Abdallahx3x/NewsHive/README.md

 4. Insert the API key in the appropriate configuration file.
 5. Build and run the application on an emulator or physical device.

+## Download Latest Release

+Download the latest version of the News Hive App from the [Releases Page](https://github.com/Abdallahx3x/NewsHive/releases/tag/v1.0.0).

 ## License

 This project is open source and released under the [MIT License](LICENSE).